dwhall/minisvd2nim/README.md

 3) Have your application depend on the generated nimble package:
     `import <yourDevice>/[device, periph]`

-Note that minisvd2nim **should** be installed in your Nim compiler's module path because the generated output depends on `minisvd2nimpkg/metagenerator`.
-Installing minisvd2nim via nimble is the easy way to do this.
+The generated output depends on `metagenerator`, which should be copied to the generated package directory.

 Also note that when you import `periph` you are importing a Nim module named lowercase `periph`.
-You will then have access to that peripheral via the uppercase `PERIPH` symbol.
+You will then have access to that peripheral via the symbols defined by the SVD file, which may be upper or lowercase.

 ## How to access the device